katealexander/TSAseq-Alexander2020/slidingWindow_DiffBind/README.md

 ```
 for file in *.bam; do bedtools intersect -abam $file -b IMR90_ATAC_peaks_merged.bed > ${file//.bam/_filtered.bam}; done
 ```
 With the filtered bam file, re-run DiffBind as above.
+You will need to make a new "diffBindTemplate.txt" file reflecting the names of the filtered bam files.
+WARNING: This will overwrite the previously done DiffBind analysis if done in the same directory!
 # Extract differential domains and merge
 The DiffBind results file extracted above includes all bins.
 Use the following to extract the significant bins (p-value can be altered within script) and concatenate into one BED file.
 Because SON TSA-seq data is less reliable at higher distances to the speckle (lower SON signals), this script eliminates bins that have SON concentrations below a certian threshold.
 This threshold be edited within the script.
 #### Extract significant bins